Kristiansand: Road

+European routes

 European Road 18 is the largest highway in Kristiansand.
-It starts after E39 goes to Denmark before the city bridge on Kvadraturen.
-E18 continues out Kristiansand municipality and through Arendal, Oslo and ends in Stockholm.
-European Road 39 starts in Trondheim and has it course through Western Norway before following the coastal municipalities in Vest-Agder.
-When E39 comes to Kristiansand, it goes to the harbor and continues through Denmark.
-Norwegian National Road 9 is a road starting in Kristiansand, through Grim and then through Vennesla municipality before leaving Vest-Agder.
-The national road ends in Telemark at Haukeli, and is the most important road connection for Setesdalen and the surrounding regions.
+Varodd Bridge is a large bridge and a part of E18, which stretches over the Topdalsfjorden in Kristiansand.
+The highway starts after E39 goes to Denmark before the city bridge on Kvadraturen.
+E18 continues out of Kristiansand Municipality and through Arendal, Oslo, and ends in Stockholm.
+European Road 39 starts in Trondheim and has its course through Western Norway before following the coastal municipalities in Agder county.
+When E39 comes to Kristiansand, it goes to the harbor and continues to Denmark via a ferry.